tinne26/kage-desk/README.md

 - [Learn by example](https://github.com/tinne26/kage-desk/blob/main/docs/tutorials/learn_by_example.md): simple examples to serve as references for common techniques and problems.
 - [Showcase](https://github.com/tinne26/kage-desk/blob/main/docs/showcase.md): advanced examples and fancy shaders from the community.
 - [Articles](https://github.com/tinne26/kage-desk/blob/main/docs/articles.md): external articles by other members of the community.

-*Notice: since Ebitengine v2.6.0, the new "[pixel mode](https://ebitengine.org/en/documents/2.6.html#Pixel_mode_in_Kage)" is available for Kage shaders.
-This repository still hasn't been adapted to reflect that.
-While the existing content should still be useful, new projects are encouraged to use the new pixel mode, and some of the advice might be obsolete or missing.
-I'll update everything when I have some time!*

 If you need further help, have questions or suggestions, consider dropping by [Ebitengine's discord](https://discord.gg/3tVdM5H8cC)!